Vintage & Classic Car Insurance

 Director's and Officers Policy

-Your Club should consider the purchase of a Directors & Officers Liability insurance policy to protect Directors, Officers, Employees & Volunteers from lawsuits for negligible acts.
+Your Club should consider the purchase of a Directors & Officers Liability insurance policy to protect Directors, Officers, Employees and Volunteers from lawsuits for negligible acts.

 As a Director or Officer, you can be held personally responsible for the decisions of your organization – even if you were not directly involved in the decision-making process.
 Furthermore, most personal liability insurance policies will not cover you in a volunteer position.